 The stew starts with some mushrooms.
 They’re hearty, savory, and the perfect replacement for meat that you’d find in a traditional Irish stew.

-Stout is the key ingredient that makes the stew super savory.
+Stout is the key ingredient that makes the stew super savoury.
 Add that, along with some cabbage, potatoes, and seasonings, and let it simmer for a bit… worst-case scenario – if you do not have stout in hand, any regular beer will do, but to properly experience the Irish dish – stout is the best thing to use!

 While the stew simmers, you can mix up the dumpling dough.
 Drop spoonfuls into the stew, cover, and let it cook a little longer until the veggies are super tender and the dumplings are soft and fluffy.